Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 **Bypass Cover**
 Your attack rolls for spells ignore Half Cover and Three-Quarters Cover.

-**Casting in Melee**
-Being within 5 feet of an enemy doesn't impose Disadvantage on your attack rolls with spells.

 **Improved Critical**
 The number you need to roll for Critical Hit with spells is reduced by 1.
-This effet can stack.
+This effect can stack.

+**One Cantrip**
+You learn one cantris of your choice that deals damage and has a range of 10+ feet from the Cleric, Druid, or Wizard spell list.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this feat's spells (choose when you select this feat)

 ---